livurz/WHSTechNotes/journal.md

 yes i am ready for winter break
 # january 8, 2025
 i like how it is easy going and how chill it is more learning
+# january 13, 2025
+AI Overview
+Learn more
+The shift towards prioritizing AI skills in the tech industry is a complex one, with the potential to both enhance and limit opportunities for workers depending on how individuals adapt and the specific roles they hold.
+While AI can automate certain tasks, it also creates new opportunities for those who acquire the necessary skills to work alongside and leverage these technologies effectively.